Afaqi Khoja revolts: Conduct of the Qing

-Military expeditions with the support of Khoqand
+Jāhangīr and Khoqand (1825-1830)

 Āfāqī Khoja challenge to Qing authority first emerged in 1797 when Sarimsaq, son of Burhān al-Dīn Khoja, attempted to launch a campaign to retake Kashghar but was stopped Narbuta Biy, the ruler of Khoqand.

 Attacks on the Qing began in earnest approximately twenty years later in 1820.
 At that time, Jāhangīr Khoja, the son of Sarimsaq, proposed to the ruler of Khoqand, Umar Khan, that they join as allies and launch a holy war against the Qing.
 When the proposal was rejected by Umar Khan, Jāhangīr independently led some 300 soldiers on a raid to capture Kashghar.
 Jāhangīr's forces clashed with the Qing, but were forced to end the expedition even before reaching the gates of the Gulbagh fortress near Kashghar.

 In 1825, Jāhangīr and his guerilla force ambushed and killed most every member of a small Chinese detachment.
 This small victory caused the local tribesmen to rally to Jāhangīr's support and shortly thereafter Jāhangīr attacked the city of Kashghar and executed the governor, a Turki.
 The Chinese force assigned to the area was too weak to stop the attack which expanded into a general revolt in the cities of Yangihissar, Yarkand, and Khotan where Chinese civilians caught outside the city walls were slain.

-In 1826, Jāhangīr gathered another force of Qirghiz tribesmen, Kashgharians, and Khoqandian supporters and made plans for another attack on Kashghar.
-In the summer, the attack was launched, the city of Kashghar was captured, and the Gulbagh fortress was sieged.
-As in the prior year, the success of the campaign caused a general rebellion to erupt.

 When the khojas attacked, the Qing had the support of the Hui merchants along with the Ishāqi Khojas who opposed the "debauchery" and "pillage" of the Āfāqī under Jāhangīr.
-In addition, the Dungans assisted the Qing by serving in the Green Standard Army and as a part of the merchant militia that defended Kashghar and Yarkand.
-In all such cases, this armed citizenry helped the Qing oppose Jāhangīr's attacks.

-Meanwhile, in Khoqand, the ruler, Madali Khan, watched the activities close to his border and made the decision to join the holy war in support of Jāhangīr in order to protect Khoqand trade and commerce in the region.
+Meanwhile, in Khoqand, the ruler, Madali Khan, watched the activities close to his border and made the decision to join the war in support of Jāhangīr in order to protect Khoqand trade and commerce in the region.
 When Jāhangīr asked for assistance in capturing the Gulbagh fortress, Madali Khan led a Khoqand army of 10,000 to Kashghar.
 After participating personally in the battle for 12 days, Madali Khan returned home but left part of the Khoqandian force in Jāhangīr's command.
 On August 27 after the Qing had exhausted their food supply, the Gulbagh fortress surrendered to Jāhangīr.
 That summer Jāhangīr also successfully captured Yangihissar, Yarkand, and Khotan.